albert97/Snippet_Tech/_posts/2021-03-21-Madness-and-Civilisation.md

 </html>

 ## Disclaimer
-[Sparknote](https://www.sparknotes.com/philosophy/madnessandciv/summary/) provid an excellent summary.
-It allows me to reflect the book and understand the context of Michel Foucault's master piece.
+[Sparknote](https://www.sparknotes.com/philosophy/madnessandciv/summary/) provided an excellent summary.
+It allows me to reflect on the book and understand the context of Michel Foucault's masterpiece.
 This post is based on Sparknote.

-Before I start, can I just say this is a very diffcult book to read, maybe only second to Tocqueville's The Old Regime and the Revolution.
+Before I start, can I just say this is a very difficult book to read, maybe only second to Tocqueville's The Old Regime and the Revolution.
-I cannot say I grasp all Dr. Foucault's intended arguments and ideas, I can merely say I finsih the book.
+I cannot say I grasp all Dr. Foucault's intended arguments and ideas, I can merely say I finished the book.
 ## Some thoughts